Dirack/dirack/README.md

 ## Professional experience:

+- **Freelance Web developer and geophysicist.
+Since May of 2023:**
+I am a software developer with experience in Java and Python for desktop applications, plugins development, and web development with JavaScript, HTML/CSS, NodeJS, Bootstrap and PHP.
+Currently, I'm working as a freelancer.

+- **Developer and Geophysicist Junior at Invision Geophysics.
+From March of 2022 to May of 2023.
+Rio de janeiro, Brazil:**
+As a developer at Invision Geophysics, I have participated in the development of the Microseismic Monitoring System M2S.
+I was responsible for the development of a REST API, to simulate the receivers and servers responses to a dashboard, which I also developed with the orientation of senior programmers from the company team.
+I have used modern web development technologies, such as NodeJS, TypeScript, HTML/CSS, JavaScript and Bootstrap 4.
+I have also participated in the development of a plugin for Halliburton's application, Decision Space Geoscience (DSG).
+This plugin is an Eclipe RCP plugin, implemented in Java.
+Its purpose is to export seismic horizons, geoshapes and sections using the google Protobuf format for data serialization.
+By the end, I had also participated in the development of a geopressure calculator for Petrobrás.
+It was built using the Python language, plugin architecture, and the core of an open source project for well log visualization called Gripy.

 - **Staff Geophysicist on a gravimetric survey of GPR Geophysics Ltda.
 From July to December of 2014.
 São Paulo, São Paulo, Brazil:** As GPR Geophysics employee, I've worked on Agência Nacional de Águas (ANA) gravimetric survey for aquifer prospecting on karst relief.
 I was responsible for gravimetric data acquisition, data correction, and Bouguer anomaly maps construction.